clatze/poma-secscan/README.md

 * cookie scan: scans for secure and httpOnly flags of cookies (using selenium to catch JS ones)
 * port scan: scans (fast) for common open ports
+* spf record: check if spf record is set for domain

 ```
 usage: ./poma.sh [-c] [-p] <host>
 -c|--cookie run cookie scan to test for secure and httpOnly flags
 -p|--ports run fast port scan
+-s|--spf check for SPF record
 <host> the host such as www.microspot.ch (without the protocol such as http)
 ```